bookofproofs/bookofproofs.github.io/_sources/history/20th-century/chang.md

 * Perhaps Chang's greatest honour was the award of the 1995 Ruth Lyttle Satter Prize in Mathematics.
 * Chang received the prize at the American Mathematical Society meeting in San Francisco in January 1995.
 * In 1998, in addition to her Professorship at the University of California, Los Angeles, Chang was appointed Professor at Princeton University.
-* Chang is married to Paul Yang, also a Professor of Mathematics at Princeton University; they have one daughter and one son.
 * Chang has received many honours in addition to the Ruth Lyttle Satter Prize in Mathematics which we described above.
 * On 28 April 2009 the National Academy of Sciences announced that Chang had been elected a member.
 * In June 2009 Chang was one of the organisers of '2009 the Program for Women and Mathematics' held at the Institute for Advanced Study at Princeton.